-During your covered hospital stay, your doctor and the hospital staff will be working with you to prepare for the day when you will leave the hospital.
-They will also help arrange for care you may need after you leave.
+During your covered hospital stay, your doctor and the hospital staff will be working with

 - The day you leave the hospital is called your "discharge date." - When your discharge date has been decided, your doctor or the hospital staff will let you know. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
 This section tells you how to ask.